Skip to content

 Q: Do all pupils in the school complete the survey?

-A: In primary schools, only pupils in Years 5 and 6 complete the survey.
-For schools with secondary aged pupils, the survey is for all year groups from Year 7 to Year 13 (inclusive).
-For FE colleges, students in Years 12 and 13 take part.
+A: In primary schools, only students in Years 5 and 6 are invited to participate.
+For secondary schools, all year groups from Year 7 to Year 13 (inclusive) can participate.
+All Further Education college students can take part.

 Q: How long does the survey stay live?